No-Fry Baked Eggplant Parmesan with Fresh Tomato Salad

 - Immediately arrange the eggplant on the hot pan.
 Bake for 7 minutes, then turn the pieces over and bake another 5 minutes or until they’re nicely golden on the other side.

 - Reduce oven temperature to 375 (190 C) degrees.
-Put the tomato sauce in a large baking dish, then add the eggplant to the dish.
+Put the marinara sauce in a large baking dish, then add the eggplant to the dish.
 Distribute both cheeses over the eggplant and bake 15 minutes.

 Nutrition